chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 #### Activation Mechanisms

+**Miner Activated Soft Forks (MASF)** rely on hash power signaling—miners indicate readiness by including version bits in block headers.
+Once a threshold (typically 95%) is reached, the soft fork activates.
+This was used for upgrades like SegWit (eventually) and most historical soft forks.

-**User Activated Soft Forks (UASF)** represent one activation method where economic nodes coordinate a "flag day" to start enforcing tighter rules—potentially regardless of miner signaling.
+**User Activated Soft Forks (UASF)** represent an alternative where economic nodes coordinate a "flag day" to start enforcing tighter rules—potentially regardless of miner signaling.
 If enough economic nodes and service providers participate, miners face a simple incentive: follow the new rules to get paid, or mine a chain most users won't accept.

+**Speedy Trial** combines both approaches with a shorter signaling window and lower activation threshold, followed by a mandatory activation date.
+This method was successfully used for Taproot activation in 2021.

 #### The Challenge of Change

 Despite backward compatibility, getting any soft fork into Bitcoin is intentionally difficult.
 Many developers prioritize **protocol ossification**—the idea that Bitcoin should become increasingly resistant to change as it matures.
 This conservative approach means proposals undergo years of review, testing, and community debate.

-### Bitcoin's Major Upgrades (Chronological)
+### Bitcoin's Major Upgrades

 #### Early Soft Forks (2010-2012)

 Bitcoin's earliest soft forks focused on security improvements.
 The **OP_CAT removal in 2010** disabled the OP_CAT opcode to prevent potential denial-of-service attacks.
 Various other opcode restrictions were implemented during this period to tighten script validation and improve overall security.

 #### Segregated Witness - SegWit (2017)

+The **SegWit activation saga** represents one of the most important case studies in Bitcoin's governance, demonstrating how protocol upgrades work—and sometimes don't work—in a truly decentralized system.

-Activated in 2017, **SegWit** was a landmark upgrade that solved transaction malleability while increasing capacity.
+SegWit was a landmark upgrade that solved multiple critical issues.
 Before SegWit, Bitcoin had a critical bug: third parties could alter a transaction's signature and change its ID (TXID) before confirmation, without affecting the transaction's validity.
-This made it risky to build dependent transactions or second-layer protocols like Lightning.
+This **transaction malleability** made it risky to build dependent transactions or second-layer protocols like Lightning.

-SegWit moved signature data to a separate structure, making transaction IDs immutable once created.
-SegWit introduced **block weight**—a new measurement system with a 4,000,000 weight unit maximum instead of a simple 1MB limit.
+SegWit moved signature data to a separate "witness" structure, making transaction IDs immutable once created.
+It also introduced **block weight**—a new measurement system with a 4,000,000 weight unit maximum instead of a simple 1MB limit.
 This effectively increased block capacity while incentivizing adoption of more efficient SegWit addresses.
-The weight system gives witness data a 75% discount.
+The weight system counts witness data as one-quarter for weight calculation (commonly described as a "75% discount"), creating a backwards-compatible blocksize increase.

-The activation process was complex and politically charged:
+To understand the political dynamics, it's helpful to think of pre-SegWit Bitcoin as **"Bitcoin 1.0"**—a system with a hard 1MB blocksize limit and transaction malleability issues. **SegWit represented "Bitcoin 1.1"**—mostly backwards compatible with Bitcoin 1.0, but fixing protocol bugs and enabling second-layer networks while providing a one-time capacity increase.

+The original activation mechanism used BIP 9 with a 95% threshold: during any 2,016-block difficulty adjustment period within the window from November 15, 2016 to November 15, 2017 (UTC), if 95% or more of mined blocks signaled SegWit readiness, the upgrade would lock in.
+After a grace period, SegWit would activate and the network would accept the new transaction types.

+However, some large miners withheld signaling, treating "SegWit Readiness" signaling as a "SegWit Willingness" indicator instead.
+Despite years of development work by Core developers and third-party services, and support from many economic nodes, these miners were blocking activation by refusing to signal—not because of technical concerns, but as political leverage in the broader "blocksize wars."

+This created an unprecedented situation: many participants in the Bitcoin ecosystem supported an upgrade they believed would benefit the network, but a group of miners could indefinitely block progress through coordinated non-signaling.

+**BIP 148** represented a proposed solution to this governance deadlock.
+BIP 148 **changed consensus rules for participating nodes by rejecting any non-signaling (bit-1) blocks after August 1st, 2017**.
+While it leveraged the existing BIP 141 deployment, this "reject non-signaling blocks" rule was new and could have caused a chain split if not widely adopted.

+The mechanism was straightforward: **BIP 148 nodes would reject any block that failed to signal SegWit support after the flag day**.
+This created economic pressure by making non-signaling blocks invalid for BIP 148 nodes, potentially forcing miners to choose between signaling support or mining a chain that some economic actors would reject.

+If enough economic nodes (exchanges, services, businesses) ran BIP 148, miners faced a stark choice: signal SegWit support and get paid in bitcoin that the broader economy would accept, or mine a chain that major economic actors would ignore.

+The threat of BIP 148 created powerful economic incentives that ultimately resolved the impasse:

-- **BIP 91**: Locked in July 21, 2017 → Activated July 23, 2017 (required miners to signal SegWit support)
+- **BIP 91**: Locked in July 21, 2017 → Activated July 23, 2017 (enforced that miners signal bit-1, enabling BIP 141 to reach its threshold)
 - **BIP 148 (UASF)**: Planned August 1, 2017 flag day to reject non-SegWit-signaling blocks
 - **SegWit (BIP 141)**: Locked in August 9, 2017 → Activated August 24, 2017 (block 481,824)

+Faced with the credible threat that many economic nodes would enforce SegWit activation regardless of miner preferences, the miners began signaling support.
+BIP 91 was deployed as an intermediate solution that allowed miners to signal SegWit support before the August 1st UASF deadline.

+The SegWit activation demonstrates several crucial principles:

+1. **Economic nodes can influence protocol rules** when there's sufficient coordination.
+Miners must produce blocks that the economic majority will accept and value.

+2. **Soft forks can be enforced by users** when there's sufficient economic coordination, even against miner resistance.

+3. **Credible threats matter more than actual deployment**.
+BIP 148 succeeded largely because the threat was believable, not because a majority of nodes actually ran it.

+4. **Bitcoin's governance is antifragile**.
+The system found a way to route around the blockade and activate beneficial upgrades despite coordinated resistance.

-While SegWit technically activated via miner signaling, the credible UASF threat was key to achieving that outcome.
+While SegWit technically activated via the original miner signaling mechanism (BIP 141), the credible UASF threat (BIP 148) was a significant catalyst that helped resolve the impasse.
+This demonstrated that Bitcoin users and economic nodes can coordinate to influence protocol governance, even when facing miner resistance.

 #### Taproot (2021)